 In Bonn-Miller et al: “[…]As THC-like intoxication effects may not only be driven by the conversion of CBD to THC but also the conversion of CBD to 9α-OH-HHC and 8α-OH-iso-HHC, it appears that oral administration of CBD could lead to unwanted consequences through a number of pathways.
 There is substantial promise in the development of CBD as a medicine.
 The current evidence indicates that gastric conversion of CBD to THC has been relatively consistently observed across multiple studies over the past half century; however, the circumstances in which this happens, and the subsequent clinical consequences, remain uncertain.”

+TBH, in vivo looks way harder, but in vitro is totally possible.
+It opens up new products designed to take advantage of “Stony CBD.”
 I suspect we haven’t heard the end of this issue, and its ramifications could be far-reaching for the industry.
-Here’s much more on the issue:

 US Patent: Conversion of CBD to Δ8-THC and Δ9-THC

 “Conversion of Cannabidiol Following Oral Administration: Authors’ Response to Grotenhermen et al” by Bonn-Miller, et al. Cannabis Cannabinoid Res.
 2017; 2(1): 5–7.